Atonomi (ATMI) Price Down 24.8% This Week

 - Sai (DAI) traded up 0.3% against the dollar and now trades at $1.01 or 0.00011869 BTC.

-Atonomi (CRYPTO:ATMI) is a token.
+ATMI is a token.
 Its genesis date was May 23rd, 2018.
 Atonomi’s total supply is 1,000,000,000 tokens and its circulating supply is 492,730,725 tokens.
-Atonomi’s official website is atonomi.io.
+The official message board for Atonomi is atonomi.io/news.
 Atonomi’s official Twitter account is @Atonomi and its Facebook page is accessible here.
-The official message board for Atonomi is atonomi.io/news.
 The Reddit community for Atonomi is /r/Atonomi and the currency’s Github account can be viewed here.
+Atonomi’s official website is atonomi.io.

-Atonomi can be traded on these cryptocurrency exchanges: IDEX, Bilaxy, Ethfinex, BitForex and LATOKEN.
-It is usually not possible to purchase alternative cryptocurrencies such as Atonomi directly using US dollars.
-Investors seeking to acquire Atonomi should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Atonomi using one of the aforementioned exchanges.
+Atonomi can be bought or sold on these cryptocurrency exchanges: Ethfinex, Bilaxy, LATOKEN, BitForex and IDEX.
+It is usually not possible to buy alternative cryptocurrencies such as Atonomi directly using US dollars.
+Investors seeking to acquire Atonomi should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Atonomi using one of the exchanges listed above.

 Receive News & Updates for Atonomi Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Atonomi and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.